-Wild edibles exist almost everywhere and are in abundance if you forage for them.
-Edible wild food has naturally grown in almost every corner of our planet for tens of thousands of years.
+Wild edibles exist almost everywhere and are in abundance if you feel like foraging for them.
+Edible wild food has existed in almost every corner of our planet for tens of thousands of years.
 Edible weeds, flowers and wild herbs were foraged and used as food (as well as medications); and they provided all the vitamins, minerals and other nutrients required for the human body to maintain good health.
 Foraging for food used to be the way to survive.

 Chances are edible weeds are in your backyard, on pathways you walk every day, or in fields you see every day.
 Many of these plants can be foraged and added to your daily diet to increase your nutritional intake.

 There’s a plethora of wild herbs, weeds, flowers, shrubs, trees and vines all safe to eat so long as you identify them properly and know what part of the plant is usable!

 Winter Survival Food is our latest book that shows you how to forage for food in the winter time.
 Extended power outages can and do happen. if our power grid went down and stayed down form an extended duration of time?
 How would you get the nutrients your body needs to survive?
 Winter Survival Food contains valuable information on how to survive on wild edibles during the winter months.

 There are numerous benefits to eating wild edibles such as: